open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/spring-boot-autoconfigure/README.md

 This package provides auto configurations for [OTLP](https://github.com/open-telemetry/opentelemetry-java/tree/master/exporters/otlp), [Jaeger](https://github.com/open-telemetry/opentelemetry-java/tree/master/exporters/jaeger), [Zipkin](https://github.com/open-telemetry/opentelemetry-java/tree/master/exporters/zipkin), and [Logging](https://github.com/open-telemetry/opentelemetry-java/tree/master/exporters/logging) Span Exporters.

 If an exporter is present in the classpath during runtime and a spring bean of the exporter type is missing from the spring application context.
-An exporter bean is initialized and added to the active tracer provider.
+An exporter bean is initialized and added to a simple span processor in the active tracer provider.
+Check out the implementation [here](/src/main/java/io/opentelemetry/instrumentation/spring/autoconfigure/TracerAutoConfiguration.java).

 #### Configuration Properties